zNexTage/task-manager/README.md

 # Task Manager

 ## Details
 CLI application to viewing, recording, updating, deleting and completing tasks.
+This application was developed following the step-by-step challenge created by the guys at DevChallenge \o/ (https://github.com/stevescruz/Challenge-Task-List).

 ## How to run
 1. Run npm i in terminal;